Cguy21/hamstr/DESIGN.rst

     2. API independent
     3. Data independent

-    How and where do we hook into clients data streams?
+Q: How and where do we hook into clients data streams?
-    - Figure out what service client is using and wrap its API.
+A: Figure out what service client is using and wrap its API.
 Hook into api calls and extract data.

 Q: Who is the customer?
 A: Non technical people.
 Business intelligence tool.